azatshtru/algorepo/docs/theorems_related_to_graph_network_flow.md

 The nodes that do not belong to the minimum vertex cover form a set called maximum independent vertex set.
 This is the largest possible set of nodes such that no two nodes in the set are connected with an edge.
 Finding this in a general graph is again an NP-hard problem.

+### Dilworth's theorem
+An antichain is a set of nodes of a graph such that there is no path from any node to another node using the edges of the graph.
+Dilworth’s theorem states that in a directed acyclic graph, the size of a minimum general path cover equals the size of a maximum antichain.